pushkarlonkar/LostAndFound/README.md

 **Propose a Soultion**

-Someone who knows whereabouts of the lost  object can propose a solution and claim the reward
+Someone who knows whereabouts of the lost  object can propose a solution .
+The status of the complain will change from **PENDING** to **PROPOSED**

+ if the solution is accepted by the complaint owner then a transaction with value of reward will take place from account of the complaint owner to the user who suggested the solution

+The status of the complain will change from **PROPOSED** to **RESOLVED**

+Else if the complain owner is not satisfied with the suggestion then he can decline the request and the status will change back to **PENDING**

 ![accept](https://github.com/Pushkarlonkar/LostAndFound/blob/master/readme/accept.png)